Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 ## Recap

-In less than half an hour, we have added a fully CI/CD pipeline to our project.
+In less than half an hour, we have added a full CI/CD pipeline to our project.
 Now, we can add more Hurl tests and start developing new features with confidence!